christiansassi/blockchain-project/README.md

 python demo.py
 ```

-4. Click on *Run demo* on the main page to start the demo.
+4. Click on `Run demo` on the main page to start the demo.
 5. A new window will open, prompting you to choose which entity to impersonate: **Seller** or **Buyer**.
    - Since this is a demo, it is recommended to open two separate browser windows so you can impersonate both roles simultaneously.
 6. After selecting an entity, you will be redirected to the corresponding interface.
 A MetaMask popup will appear, where you need to:
    - Select the account you want to use (make sure it has been added as explained in the previous steps).
-   - Choose the appropriate network—select **Localhost 8545**.
+   - Choose the appropriate network—select `Ganache`.
+Be sure to have `Show test networks` checked.

-   To ensure a smooth experience, it is recommended to:
+   ⚠️ To ensure a smooth experience, it is recommended to:
-   - Deselect all other accounts except the one created with Ganache.
+   - **Deselect all other accounts except the one created with Ganache**.
-   - Deselect all networks except the Ganache network.
+   - **Deselect all networks except the Ganache network**.
+   - **Make sure that only MetaMask is installed, or that it is set as the default wallet.** Otherwise, other wallets may interfere with the demo, causing it to malfunction.
+For example, if both MetaMask and Phantom are installed, Phantom may appear when the demo attempts to open the wallet popup.
+If you close the Phantom popup, the page may not handle the event correctly, disrupting the demo flow.
+While this issue could be addressed, it is beyond the scope of this project, as the demo is designed specifically for MetaMask.

 # Contacts